OpenLocalizationTestOrg/AX-Docs-Sandbox.handoff/ol-xliffcache/OpenLocalizationTestOrg/AX-Docs-Sandbox.de-de/master/14ce5042cc06aca191deffe36efc9c68db0a63ee.md

 Reversed Operations bank transactions must be reconciled by using the **Operations bank transactions** page.
 You can reconcile two Operations bank transactions together if the documents have the same bank account, document type, and payment reference, and if they have opposite amounts.
 You can also reconcile a single canceled check to prevent those transactions from appearing on the reconciliation worksheet.

 If there are new bank-initiated transactions, such as interest, fees, and charges, that aren’t yet in Dynamics 365 for Operations, you can add them to a journal that is associated with the selected bank statement reconciliation.
 Select a bank statement transaction in the **Bank statement transactions** grid for unmatched transactions, and then click **Mark as new**.
 The status of the transaction is set to **New**, and the transaction is moved to the **Bank statement transactions** grid for matched transactions.
 You will post transactions that are marked as **New** later, from the **Bank statement** page.

 You can unmatch transactions that were incorrectly matched.
 Select the matched bank statement transaction, and then click **Unmatch**.
 All associated transactions are moved back to the upper grids for unmatched transactions, and the matched and unmatched total amounts are updated.

 After all statement lines have been processed, you should mark the Bank reconciliation worksheet as reconciled.

-## Post new transactions that are associated with the reconciliation
+## <a name="post-new-transactions-that-are-associated-with-the-reconciliation"></a>Post new transactions that are associated with the reconciliation
 Bank statement transactions that you marked as **New** on the reconciliation worksheet are posted on the **Bank statement** page.
 On the **Bank statement** page, select the statement ID to view the statement details.
 On the **Accounting** menu, you can use the **View distributions** and **View accounting** options to view details behind the new transactions and the associated ledger entries.
 Select the **Post** option to post the bank statement lines that are marked as **New** to the general ledger.
 Note that posting can be completed only one time per bank statement.